Auto Body Repair and Refinishing Technology

 Credits 3

-This course is a practical introduction to electrical and electronic systems, brake systems, air conditioning systems, cooling systems, drive train, fuel, intake and exhaust systems, and restraint systems.
-Major emphasis is the utilization of lecture, discussion and demonstrations to the production lab on customer production projects.
+This course is a practical introduction to steering, suspension and wheel alignment, electrical and electronic systems, brake systems, air conditioning systems, cooling system, drive train and restraint systems.
+It also involves the understanding and usage of various types of equipment used to perform these tasks.
 Prerequisites: All ABOD 100-level courses.
 (F)

 Credits 2